MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 :::image type="content" source="./media/compromised-malicious-apps/CustomRolesToCheck.png" alt-text="Check custom roles that may be created or modified":::

-If you have deployed the app governance add-on,, check the portal for alerts relating to the application.
+If you have deployed the app governance add-on, check the portal for alerts relating to the application.
 For more information, see [Unusual addition of credentials to an OAuth app](/defender-cloud-apps/investigate-anomaly-alerts#unusual-addition-of-credentials-to-an-oauth-app).

 If you have deployed Identity Protection, check the "Risk detections" report and in the user or workload identity “risk history”.